tiagosantos967/wonderbill/README.md

 3. `npm start` to start the main codebase
 4. run `curl --location --request POST 'localhost:5000/webhook-providers' --header 'Content-Type: application/json' --data-raw '{"provider": "gas", "callbackUrl": "http://localhost:8000/"}'`

+You can also access the RabbitMQ management portal [here](http://localhost:8080) after you run step number 2 successfully. (username: guest, password: guest)

 # Problem description

 This is a solution to [this](https://bitbucket.org/wonderbill/datahog/src/master/) problem that was sent to me by WonderBill.